Click photos to enlarge.

 Combustion chambers have been optimized for maximum engine performance.
 The compression ratio is 12.7:1.

-New, short skirt, forged aluminium pistons offer light weight, fast throttle response and great reliability.
-The piston diameter is increased 1mm to 78mm.
+Short skirt, forged aluminium pistons offer light weight, fast throttle response and great reliability.

-All new crossplane crankshaft features larger 36mm journals for increased strength, while the inertial moment of the crank has been increased by 20% versus last year’s R1.
+Crossplane crankshaft features 36mm journals for increased strength, while the inertial moment of the crank has been increased by 20% versus the last generation R1.

 Connecting rods are carburized and use a nut less design.
 The lower end “cap” of the rod is made from the same piece of material as the upper portion and is cracked away in a process known as “fracture splitting”.
 This process aids true big end roundness and greater precision in con rod dimensions.

 Ceramic composite cylinder “bores” are a “liner less” design with the ceramic coating applied directly to the aluminium block to ensure uniform heat dissipation for consistent power delivery, reduced oil consumption, reduced friction and reduced weight.

 Closed deck cylinder design allows the cylinders to be spaced more closely together, allowing a narrower engine.

 The cylinder block is a stand-alone piece (not integrated into the upper crank case).
 The benefit is reduced weight and a less tall engine which lowers the centre of gravity.